rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 San Francisco is a city of eternal mild weather.
 Trees never lose their leaves, and temperatures are consistently in the "sweater" range, save for a few days in early fall.

 I was recently back home in Toronto, when winter was in full force.
 Walking through the wind tunnel that is the downtown core, my face was blasted by frigid air.
 It was terrible.

-Weather like that makes you acutely aware of time.
-How much longer do I need to walk down this street?
-Why is it dark so soon in the day?
-When will it get warm again?

-Being back reminded me of specific times in that kind of weather.
-Early morning drives to the GO Station past fields blanketed with snow.
-Waking up to a car covered with ice, waiting for it to defrost while I'd sit inside and listen to the radio.
-Or romping through snowed-in farmers fields, taking portraits of friends for school.

-The terrible temperatures also pressure you to make better use of the warmer months.
-My mind wandered to summer nights in Altona, humid temperatures and toy synth jam sessions, musty basements and _Mulholland Drive_.
+But… I miss it.

 Living in a seasonless city has changed how I think about time.
-Between work, some travel, and a few personal projects, weeks pass by in an instant.
+Between work, travel, and a few personal projects, weeks pass by in an instant.
 I've been here for almost three years, but it's only felt like a couple months.

-Without the seasons, you lose a natural demarcation between periods of life.
-Seasons are a natural means of chunking out memories and experiences.

 ---

 Over the past few months, I've been thinking a bit about memory and journaling.
 In this time, I've grown an interest in calendars.

 Calendars are one of humanity's oldest and most important thinking tools.
 The calendar, like written language, enables a greater degree of coordination and control as a society.
 You can plan, know when to expect certain weather, coordinate community events, make deadlines.